 Member Agency Assistance Program

-Jordan Valley Water allows member agencies to apply for funding in the form of a grant for conservation-related projects.
+Jordan Valley Water provides grants to member agencies for conservation-related projects.
 Interested member agencies apply with a proposal outlining their project, including costs and anticipated potential water savings to be achieved as a result of their project.
 Previously funded projects include rebate programs, public education, and demonstration gardens.